 This episode contains examples of:

-- Biting-the-Hand Humor: Marge's comment about how FOX has become a hardcore sex channel in 2010.
+- Biting-the-Hand Humor: Marge's comment about how Fox has become a hardcore sex network by 2010.

 - Call a Rabbit a "Smeerp": The Esquilax, a literal example.
 Also the famous two-headed hound, born with only one head.

 - Celebrity Paradox: On their way to the Simpson house in 2010, Lisa and Hugh pass a theater showing Julie Kavner (the voice of Marge) in “I’ll Do Anything”, now in its “17th Smash Year”.

 - Character Development: As noted under Older and Wiser, while he's still quite dim, Homer has grown into a more easy-going man in his old age.
 He makes many sincere efforts to bond with Hugh, and when his future son-in-law rejects Homer's historically significant family cufflinks, Homer makes realistically decent excuses to Lisa.
 The implication seems to be that Homer is aware that Hugh actively refused his gift, but he cares too much about his daughter to reveal that her fiancé hurt him.
 Noticeably, while Homer does play a role in the wedding's failure, it's made clear that it's really Hugh's fault, as he was intentionally spurning the Simpsons for selfish reasons, while Homer was only accidentally offending Hugh with good intentions in mind.

 - Characterization Marches On: When initially premiered, Milhouse harboring feelings for Lisa was just one of the strange new revelations about the 15-year timeskip.
 In later episodes, the present version of Milhouse would have a crush on Lisa as well, making Lisa and Milhouse dating seem less surprising to viewers today.

 - Coca-Pepsi, Inc.: Kent Brockman working for "CNNBCBS: A Division of ABC".